 If you have more than 1/2 inch between your marks then your strike needs improving, go back to basics and check your posture and weight distribution, or find a great local PGA pro.

 The next factor on your quest for great distance control is the club loft at impact (called dynamic loft).
-Variance in dynamic loft is a key reason golfers struggle with controlling their distance for chipping, pitching and wedge play.
+Variance in the dynamic loft is a key reason golfers struggle with controlling their distance for chipping, pitching and wedge play.

 Note the straight-ish line between my left arm and club shaft in the picture below.
 Ensuring your wrists don’t break down through impact is critical for keeping a consistent loft on your club through impact.
 All great wedge players keep this form well after the ball has left their clubface (Check out Woods, Rose and Koepka’s swings for three great examples).

-This position can only occur with great body rotation, so don’t try to get ahead of yourself, start by getting you basic wedge technique correct first, then come back and video your swing to check this position.
+This position can only occur with great body rotation, so don’t try to get ahead of yourself, start by getting your basic wedge technique correct first, then come back and video your swing to check this position.

 Hooks and slices – a hidden issue

 If you wish to become a great wedge player, work on building a more neutral golf swing.
 If you’re happy with your ball flight, just be aware of this issue and try to control how open / closed your clubface is when you practice your wedge shots.

 The last point on becoming really good at distance control and wedge play is to become a master at controlling your wedge shot trajectory.
 The ball will always launch somewhere between the dynamic loft (red arrow) and the angle of attack (blue arrow).